|

 nothing.
 We would sometimes take a drink in a plastic bottle but that was the

+extent.
 On about the third trip down Chickasaw Creek, as we entered

 the water to begin our float, I spontaneously started singing the theme song to